Paul Wilson (musician): Musical style

 His favourite instrument is the guitar, which he played for nineteen years, before switching to bass.
 He found the transition difficult, as he felt that one could "get away with more" playing the guitar.
 He finds the bass a difficult and challenging instrument to play and "express" oneself.
 But he enjoys playing it and likes the potential of the instrument: "By changing one note, you can make the whole thing sound a lot better".
-Apart from writing bass-lines for the band, Wilson occasionally contributes guitar and piano parts.
+Apart from writing bass-lines for the band, Wilson occasionally contributes guitar and piano parts, and also plays keyboards live on "Just Say Yes".
 He writes bass-lines based on the song's rhythm and at times teams up with drummer Jonny Quinn to come up with a basic riff or simple chord changes.
 He plays the bass left-handed, and prefers using a pick.
 On-stage, he generally uses a black Rickenbacker 4000 bass.

 Personal life

 As a child, Wilson was a huge fan of Star Wars, and owned toys of all characters.
 He has the name of his previous band "Terra Diablo" tattooed on the inside of his left arm.